usuaero/MachUpX/examples/How_To_Create_Input_Files.md

                 be distributed evenly.
 Defaults to 1.

             "control_surface" : (dict, optional)
                 Defines a control surface on the trailing edge of the wing segment.
+Uses Phillips' approximations for trailing-edge flaps (Mechanics of Flight, ed.
+2, Ch.
+1.7).

                 "root_span" : (float, optional)
                     The span location, as a fraction of total span, where the control surface begins.
-                    Defaults to 0.2.
+                    Defaults to 0.0.

                 "tip_span" : (float, optional)
                     The span location, as a fraction of total span, where the control surface ends.
-                    Defaults to 0.8.
+                    Defaults to 1.0.

                 "chord_fraction" : (float, array, or string, optional) The depth of the control surface, as a fraction of the local chord length.
 Defined the same as "twist".
 If an array or file is specified, however, the start and end of the data must coincide with "root_span" and "tip_span", respectively.
 Defaults to 0.25.

+                "is_sealed" : (bool, optional)
+                    Whether or not the flap is sealed.
+Defaults to True.

                 "control_mixing" : (dict)
                     Determines which control inputs move this control surface.
 A control surface can be